 Blue Velvet (David Lynch, 1986): We Live in a “Strange World”

-The following questions can be posed, first, by asking how does chance (nature’s contingencies) and the artist’s psyche (man’s uncertainties lurking in his “conscious-unconscious” mind) relate to filmmaking? and secondly, how does the power of the unconscious work and affect our lives?
+The following questions can be posed, first, by asking how does chance (nature’s contingencies) and the artist’s psyche (man’s uncertainties lurking in his “conscious-unconscious” mind) relate to filmmaking?
+And secondly, how does the power of the unconscious work and affect our lives?

 David Lynch is interested with things “inside of us” that we do not understand because his art-form explores the dark side of human nature.
 Lynch (who is also a painter, part-time singer, among other things), as a filmmaker, makes sure that every element of his films work toward creating a certain “mood” and “feeling.”
 He is interested in a variety of emotions that weave themselves in the subconscious fabric of human impulses, creating a complicated stylistic film system that expresses these particular “moods.”
 Lynch is not a typical “writer-director” but like Woody Allen, he is involved in all aspects of his films.
-It is not by accident that in Lynch’s films (strangely enough, his movies deal with contingent manifestations of shadowy archetypes), every cinematic element (e.g. form and content) is taking an active role in shifting the weight of meaning from the narrative plot to an emphasis on the mise-en-scene; indeed, he consciously accentuates the chromatic gradients of color and underscores the chiaroscuro of light and shade (just to give a few examples).
-These creative elements are some of the ways that Lynch creates his unique and personal world of film, giving it a good touch of the “avant-garde” and a strong tinge of the “industrial contraption.”
+It is not by accident that in Lynch’s films (strangely enough, his movies deal with contingent manifestations of shadowy archetypes), every cinematic element (e.g. form and content) takes an active role in shifting the weight of meaning from the narrative plot to an emphasis on the mise-en-scene; indeed, he consciously accentuates the chromatic gradients of color and underscores the chiaroscuro of light and shade (just to give a few examples).
+These creative elements are some of the ways that Lynch creates his unique and personal film world, giving it a good touch of the “avant-garde” and a strong tinge of the “industrial contraption.”
 But not all is perfect in the Lynchean world of independent filmmaking because even with such strokes of genius (ex.
-Blue Velvet (1986) and Twin Peaks (1989)), [soon to be rebooted for a third season, ed.], it is impossible to predict how the public will react to any film; for instance, Lost Highway (1996) cost $15M to make and lost money.
+Blue Velvet 1986 and Twin Peaks 1989), [soon to be rebooted for a third season, ed.], it is impossible to predict how the public will react to any film; for instance, Lost Highway (1997) cost $15M to make and lost money.